-ENL100N • Great Writers: An Introduction to Literature (fall, spring) 3 credits
+ENL100N • Great Writers: An Introduction to Literature (fall,

 Why do great works of literature endure, and how do they illuminate the human experience?
 Works by classic and contemporary authors are studied for their artistry; their portrayal of great ideas, hopes, joys, and sorrows; and their insight into beauty, truth, and self-understanding.